kryptokrona/kryptokrona-docs/docs/guides/config/config.md

 ---
-title: Kryptokronad config
+title: Kryptokrona config
 ---

-## How to config Kryptokronad?
+## How to config Kryptokrona?

-Run Kryptokronad with arg `--help` will print all options.
+Run Kryptokrona with arg `--help` will print all options.

-Kryptokronad can start with these options by command line args, or use `-c` followed a json file for configuration.
+Kryptokrona can start with these options by command line args, or use `-c` followed a json file for configuration.

 The option in config file will unwrap the front `--`, for example:
 ```json